EICT-Institute/Weekend-Wealth/DEPLOYMENT-OVERVIEW.md

 1. CI/CD pipeline to allow deployment of containers in sclalable enviroment.
 2. Security and integrity of hosting enviroment.
-3. Service avilability and reablity
+3. Service avilability and reliability.

 # Approach